rust-lang/rfcs/text/3519-arbitrary-self-types-v2.md

 This RFC proposes to loosen this restriction to allow custom smart pointer types to be accepted as a `self` type just like for the standard library types.

+The current unstable `arbitrary_self_type` feature also allows raw pointers (e.g. `*const Self`) to be a method receiver.
+This is highly beneficial for unsafe code where the semantics of a reference cannot be guaranteed.

 See also [this blog post](https://medium.com/@adetaylor/the-case-for-stabilizing-arbitrary-self-types-b07bab22bb45), especially for a list of more specific use-cases.

 ## Motivation for the v2 changes